 Grace Penta is an undergraduate student studying public policy and linguistics at the University of Chicago.
 While she has lived in many places, her family now lives in southern Spain.
 She completed high school in Florida where she worked on anti-human trafficking efforts through her own project - "A Sister’s Embrace" - as well as with local law enforcement and legislators.
 Isabelle loves traveling and learning languages.
 She has studied Spanish, French, and Persian (now in school and in Dushanbe, Tajikistan in 2015).
 In her free time, she enjoys going to speaker events at the University of Chicago's Institute of Politics and sailing.

 In the ERC Session IV, Grace will be leading State of Affairs activism course, and will conduct a study group on Literature & Linguistics.

 kevin behr - university of washington

 Kevin Behr is a graduate student at the Evans School of Public Policy and Governance at the University of Washington pursuing a Master's in Public Administration degree with a focus on international development, as well as leadership and decision-making.
 His goal is to work on improving government performance, addressing socioeconomic issues, and promoting civic engagement both in the United States and abroad.
 He previously worked on assessing the impact of state-level fiscal policy changes on local municipalities in Ohio.
 As a member of the Partnership for Community & Diversity (PCD), he is working to promote inclusion and collaboration for community members across a variety of policy topics.
-He was an ocean lifeguard lieutenant for Long Beach Township Beach Patrol (LBTBP), is a certified AED/CPR and EMR instructor, and loves to surf.
+He is a certified AED/CPR and EMR instructor, and loves to surf.

 bettina hammer - university of chicago